LaunchCodeEducation/lchs/src/chapters/classes-and-objects/using-objects.rst

    object_name.method_name(arguments)

-As programmers, WE call functions and send them all the data they need.
+As programmers, we call functions and send them all the data they need.
 If we leave out a value, our program will likely crash.

-On the other hand, OBJECTS run their own methods and can supply some or all of the required data.
+On the other hand, when we use an object to call a method, the object can supply some or all of the required data.

 Methods are Object Specific
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^